isomerpages/moe-chijsjc/_academic-development/Aesthetics.md

 #### **Our Achievement:**

 The Youth Station Project is a songwriting competition platform dedicated to showcasing students' original creative work in music.
-In its seventh year, the Youth Station Project provides student-musicians with opportunities to further develop their interest and skills in songwriting, music arranging, production and performing.
-This competition attracted a total of 175 entries from 75 schools across the primary, lower secondary and open categories.
+Through this platform, student-musicians are provided with opportunities to further develop their interest and skills in songwriting, music arranging, production and performing.

-CHIJ St Joseph’s Convent had a total of two teams from the Secondary 1 and 2 cohort who submitted their original songs in April this year and final submissions were completed in August.
-One of the team was selected as the Top 20 Finalists in the Lower Secondary Category and was awarded an honourable mention.
-Their song “Love Yourself” has been posted on the SYF Official Youtube Channel.
+In April 2022, two teams from the Secondary 1 and 2 cohorts submitted their initial compositions with the final submissions completed in August of the same year.
+One of the teams was selected as the Top 20 Finalists in the Lower Secondary Category and was awarded an Honourable Mention.
+Their song “Love Yourself” has been uploaded to the SYF Official Youtube Channel.

 ![](/images/Curriculum/Aesthetics/Music/M3.png)